4 Tips On Abundance To Make Your Holidays Shine

 #1: Drop Your Expectations

 Abundance may come in a different way than you anticipated.
-Last week in the blog I shared the Bruce Almighty clip where the mother asked for patience…and, instead, she got opportunities to be patient.
+When I talked about discipline, I shared the Bruce Almighty clip where the mother asked for patience...and, instead, she got opportunities to be patient.

 Sometimes we place so much expectation on what abundance will look like.
 Sometimes it's more than we expect.
 It may require hard work.
 It may be that, when you are really in your zone and not focused on it, that is when abundance really rolls in.
 Which leads us to the second point here.